slavkoss/fwphp/readme.md

-## 1\.4 B12phpfw core UML diagram - classes structure
+## 1\.5 B12phpfw core UML diagram - classes structure
+For programmer this hierarchy is as all attributes and methods in classes above  Home_ctr are in Home_ctr class ee in **$this object** which is instantiated Home_ctr (and automatically all classes above).
+Why all attributes and methods are not in Home_ctr ?
+Because of **reuse code in 3 classes (globals)** above Home_ctr, ee we must not write in each Home_ctr class code in 3 classes above.

 ![B12phpfw core UML diagram](B12phpfw_UMLdiagram.png "B12phpfw_UMLdiagram.png")
 <br /><br />